 - CHAIRMAN AND GROUP MANAGING DIRECTOR/CHIEF EXECUTIVE OFFICER

-The Company aims to differentiate between the Chairman and the Group MD/Group CEO with a clear division of responsibility between running of the Board and the Company’s business.
-The positions of Chairman and the Group MD/Group CEO are separate and clearly defined.
+The Company aims to differentiate between the Chairman and the Group Managing Director / Group Chief Executive Officer with a clear division of responsibility between running of the Board and the Company’s business.
+The positions of Chairman and the Group Managing Director / Group Chief Executive Officer are separate and clearly defined.

 The Chairman is responsible for leadership of the Board in ensuring the effectiveness of all aspects of its role.
 The Chairman is responsible for:

-The Group MD/Group CEO is the conduit between the Board and the Management in ensuring the success of the Company’s governance and management functions.
-The GMD assumes the following responsibilities:
+The Group MD / Group CEO is the conduit between the Board and the Management in ensuring the success of the Company’s governance and management functions.
+The Group MD / Group CEO assumes the following responsibilities:

 - COMPANY SECRETARY